victorbondaruk/access/UPGRADE.md

     composer update

-### Jetstream 4.x Livewire Stack
+### Access 4.x Livewire Stack

-This upgrade guide assumes you have already upgraded your application to Livewire 3.x and ran the `php artisan livewire:upgrade` command against the views published by Jetstream.
+This upgrade guide assumes you have already upgraded your application to Livewire 3.x and ran the `php artisan livewire:upgrade` command against the views published by Access.

 #### Alpine Script

 As you may know, Livewire 3 ships with Alpine by default, so you do not need to include it in your application's `resources/js/app.js` file.

-You should include `@livewireStyles` and `@livewireScripts` in your application's `resources/views/layouts/guest.blade.php` file since Alpine is used by "guest" components published by Jetstream:
+You should include `@livewireStyles` and `@livewireScripts` in your application's `resources/views/layouts/guest.blade.php` file since Alpine is used by "guest" components published by Access:

 ```diff
         <!-- Scripts -->